 The historical Oppenheimer’s sense of responsibility was directed always toward the future of the world, never confronting honestly the survivors and the dead of Nagasaki and Hiroshima.
 This is what prevents us from giving our moral assent to Oppenheimer while allowing us to give it to Nolan, who percieves these failings of his subject.

 When the Los Alamos scientists view the footage of the atomic bomb devastation, Nolan has Oppenheimer avert his eyes.
 Although the biography includes no such detail, it does contain Robert Serber’s description of part of the Nagasaki footage: “I saw a horse grazing.
 On one side all of its hair was burnt off, the other side was perfectly normal.”
 Serber went on to remark, in a tone that the biographers describe as “flippant,” that the horse was nonetheless “happily grazing.”
 Oppenheimer’s response was to scold him for, “giving the impression that the bomb was a benevolent weapon.”
 If Nolan’s intention had been to depict Oppenheimer’s grappling with a guilty conscience, he might have adapted this exchange into a scene where Oppenheimer rises in annoyance to chew out Serber for his remark.
 The director, however, consciously chose to leave the exchange out of the film, thereby neglecting to emphasize this psychological struggle within Oppenheimer’s character development.
-Instead, he has the man turn his eyes in silence from the reality of nuclear destruction, an act that can be taken as a symbol of Oppenheimer’s decision to refrain from visiting either Hiroshima or Nagasaki on his eventual visit to Japan.
+Instead, he has the man turn his eyes in silence from the reality of nuclear destruction, an act that can be taken as a symbol of Oppenheimer’s decision in real life to refrain from visiting either Hiroshima or Nagasaki on his eventual visit to Japan.

 There is obviously no way for anyone to know Oppenheimer’s heart of hearts.
 He sometimes hinted at his complicated feelings and refused to allow them to be simplified as if that would compromise his self-respect.
 However, to borrow a line from Batman Begins: “It’s not who I am underneath, but what I do that defines me.”
-Is̉ this not, perhaps, what Nolan himself believes?
+Is this not, perhaps, what Nolan himself believes?

 In exploring Oppenheimer’s sense of responsibility toward those who died in Nagasaki and Hiroshima, Nolan effectively contrasts it with the scientist’s reaction to the suicide of his former lover, Jean Tatlock.
 Guilt over loved ones whose death is the fault of the protagonist is a familiar theme in Nolan’s filmography, appearing in Memento, Insomnia, The Prestige, The Dark Knight Trilogy, and Inception.
-When Nolan’s Oppenheimer receives news of Tatlock’s death, he breaks down and weeps in the forest, displaying more emotion than anywhere else in the film.
+When Nolan’s Oppenheimer receives news of Tatlock’s death, he breaks down and weeps in a forest, displaying more emotion than anywhere else in the film.
 While the biography does not have Oppenheimer’s wife Katherine present for this incident, in the movie she tells him:

 You don’t get to commit the sin and then have us all feel sorry for you that it had consequences.
 You pull yourself together.
 You know, people here depend on you.